 Numerous factors are at play which determine the price.
 Do you want a half hour ride or an hour?
 How many people are in your party?
 Are you going during high season or shoulder season?
 If it’s high tourist season, for example, you’ll probably pay more.

 Another thing to note is that not all camel drivers treat their animals well.
 So take a good hard look at the animals beforehand.
-If they look tired, hot, old, or are being mistreated in any way, it’s best to forgo the ride.
+If they look tired, hot, old, or you see their owners mistreating them in any way, it’s best to forgo the ride.

-Since Mark and I had the opportunity to ride camels in Jordan when we stayed at a Bedouin camp, we didn’t feel the need to ride them at Giza.
+Since Mark and I had the opportunity to ride camels in Jordan when we stayed at a Bedouin camp, we didn’t feel the need to ride them at the Pyramids of Giza.
 One jerky-lurchy ride was enough for me!